go-goyave/goyave.dev/src/basics/validation.md

 - If a **required** field has an **undefined** parent, its validation will be **skipped** completely.
 	- Make sure that all parents have validators defined for them to make sure they have the expected type.
 	- You can **require** fields inside an object without making the object itself **required**.
 This means that the child fields will be **required** only if the parent is **present**.
-- `validation.Required()` on array elements has no effect.
-Use a size validator on the array to check the number of elements it contains.
+- `validation.Required()` on array elements has no effect unless the array is empty.
+If the array is empty and has required elements, then the returned validation error will target index `-1`.
+Prefer using a size validator on the array to check the number of elements it contains.

 :::warning
 A field that is not listed in the rule set is not validated but it can still exists in the body, validate all the fields you expect without exception.